PROFIT: Projection-based Test in Longitudinal Functional Data: Proof of Theorem

-where the first line is due to indepedence of the error across $i$, third line follows by Hölder's inequality.
-The proof is now complete by the uniform convergence of the eigen functions $\widehat{\phi}_k(s)$ and assumption~\ref{assump: B3}. \end{proof}
+where the first line is due to independence of the error across $i$, third line follows by Hölder's inequality.
+The proof is now complete by the uniform convergence of the eigenfunctions $\widehat{\phi}_k(s)$ and Assumption~\ref{assump: B3}. \end{proof}